Housing Benefit

 You may be able to get Housing Benefit to help pay some or all of your rent.
 This depends on your income, savings and your family circumstances.
 You have to go on-line to the form via the website of the Borough where you live.
 Please click the relevant external link below.

-If you need any help with your application, your Housing Officer will be happy to help you.
+If you need any help with your application, your Income Officer will be happy to help you.

 If your claim is a new one, there may be a delay before Christian Action Housing receives Housing Benefit payments while your claim is being assessed by your local Housing Benefit Office.
 If this happens you must contact the Housing Benefit Office as often as necessary to find out what is happening with your claim.
 If they require additional information you must provide it immediately so that they can process it.